-USC beats UCLA 64-63 on Tahj Eaddy’s last-second shot
+USC stuns UCLA 64-63 on Tahj Eaddy’s last-second shot

 BIG PICTURE

 USC: The Trojans hardly resembled the team that was atop the Pac-12 for a good part of the season, and in the Top 25 at times through the first half.
-But they stayed persistent and pulled out a quality win on national TV.
+But they stayed persistent and pulled out a quality win on national TV to give themselves a momentum boost going into postseason play.

 UCLA: The Bruins finished the regular season with an 11-1 mark at home.
 Their 18-game home winning streak dating to last season got snapped.
 They’ve lost three in a row for the first time this season.